 Having a personal prayer plan can enhance your prayer experience.
 In Matthew 6:9-13, Jesus teaches believers to pray in a certain way.
 A plan will provide direction and focus in your prayer life.
 Our desire should be to encounter the God who answers prayer.
 Believers should resist the temptation to allow this or any other plan to become a means to an end.
-Jesus warns against prayer being treated as simply a ritual or religious activity (see Matt.
-6:7-8).
+Jesus warns against prayer being treated as simply a ritual or religious activity (see Matthew 6:7-8).
+Jesus told his disciples,

 Use the Prayer Guide below and our Oaks Daily Devotionals to help guide you in your personal prayer time.

 “Our Father, in heaven” – Father, I praise You for who You are.
 You are my shield and my deliverer, my fortress and my rock.
 You are the Creator of everything, the Ruler of all, and perfect in all Your ways.
 You are the Father of Mercies, abounding in love, and slow to anger.
 Today, I begin my day by praising You.

 “Your name be holy” – I declare that Your name is holy.
 It is the Name that is above every name.
 Today, I bow my heart in submission and remove all of the things that want to take Your place in my heart.
 I will live to magnify your Name.